twitter/communitynotes/content/contributing/writing-and-rating-notes.md

 3. Answer the required multiple choice questions.
 These are designed to understand, in a structured way, why a Tweet might or might not be misleading.

 4. Finally, in the text field, write the context you feel would help others understand why that Tweet is or is not misleading.
 Citing sources is helpful.
+(Each URL counts as only 1 character towards the 280 character limit).

 5. After it’s submitted, the note will be available on the Birdwatch site for other participants to read and rate.